Table of Contents

 - A great way of earning money doing what you already know – and love.

 - An exciting process that will also include a lot of learning for yourself.

 - A simple guide is not going to cost substantial amounts – especially if the competition is fierce.
 To make it more valuable, make your guide very detailed or specialized.

 - Creating a course can be complicated and time-consuming, so arm yourself with patience.

 If you have a knack for graphic design, there’s a whole new spectrum of active and passive income types you can make use of.

-Selling vector designs might be one of the best ways for you to make money as an artist while realizing your creative potential.
+Selling vector designs might be one of the best ways for you to learn how to make money as a digital artist while realizing your creative potential.

 4. Applying for grants and competitions